jeroenpeeters/docker-ssh/README.md

 The SSH server needs an RSA/EC private key in order to secure the connection and identify itself to clients.
 The Docker-SSH container comes with a default RSA key that will be used.
 If you want, you can provide your own key.
 Simply provide a key file as a volume to the container and set the *KEYPATH* argument of the container.
-Example: -v /path/to/my/key:/my_key -e KEYPATH=/my_key
+Example: `-v /path/to/my/key:/my_key -e KEYPATH=/my_key`.
+It is also possible to overwrite the existing key file.
+In that case you can omit the `KEYPATH` argument.
+Example: `-v /path/to/my/key:/usr/src/app/id_rsa.pub`

 # Arguments
 Arguments to Docker-SSH are passed as Docker environment variables.
 Docker-SSH needs at least the *CONTAINER*